lagaleno/rag_xai/README.md

 │   └── metrics/                  # Evaluation metrics (precision, recall, F1)
 │
 ├── 3-metrics/
-│   ├── utils.py/            # File with functions to be used in scripts of the experiment │   ├── cosine_similarity/   # Compute the cosine similarity
+│   ├── utils.py             # File with functions to be used in scripts of the experiment │   ├── cosine_similarity/   # Compute the cosine similarity
 │   ├── jaccard_similarity/  # Compute Jaccard similarity
 │   └── first_order_logic/   # Evaluate the explenation through first order logic
 │
+├── 4-experiment/
+│   ├── main.py                          # Script to orchestrate the computation of metrics
+│   ├── logical_summary_results_trial/   # Store the results from each trial
+│   ├── *.csv/                           # Store the results from each metrics in csv files │
+├── 5-analysis/
+│   ├── analyze.py              # Script to perform tha analysis of the metrics result
+│   ├── figure/                 # Store graph figures generated
+│   ├── *.csv/                  # Store the summary results for each label in each metric │
 ├── requirements.txt
 ├── install.sh